What Personal Information We Collect

 We may use this information to analyze trends, administer our website, and to learn about user behavior.

 Transfer to Third Parties

 In order to manage merchandising services that involve you, your information may be shared with third-party service providers that may be engaged to assist us in managing the processes required to provide these services.
 Any engagement of a third-party service provider will be governed by appropriate contractual requirements prohibiting the use of your information for any purposes beyond those specifically directed by Canary, and requiring that they ensure sufficient administrative and technical security mechanisms are in place to prevent your information from being improperly used, disclosed, or accessed.

 As a result of the global scope of our operations, the sharing of your information with other service providers, partners, and customers may result in your data being sent to countries outside of your country of residence, which may have data protection laws that differ from those in your country of residence.
 Regardless of the source or destination location of your information, Canary will protect your information as described in this Privacy Statement and abide by all applicable data protection laws.
 Canary remains responsible for information that we share with third parties for processing on our behalf.

-For individuals located in the European Economic Area (“EEA”) or Switzerland, when transfers to third parties outside of the EEA or Switzerland occur, Canary will put sufficient protections in place to ensure compliance with the applicable legal requirements, such as use of European Union (“EU”) Model Contracts, or language requiring adherence to the EU-U.S. or Swiss-U.S. Privacy Shield, or other such protocols as may be in place from time to time.
+For individuals located in the European Economic Area (“EEA”), when transfers to third parties outside of the EEA occur, Canary will put sufficient protections in place to ensure compliance with the applicable legal requirements, such as use of European Union (“EU”) Model Contracts, or other such protocols as may be in place from time to time.

 In addition, your personal information may be transferred to a third-party as a result of an asset sale, acquisition, merger, reorganization or other change of control or if we sell, merge or transfer any part of our business.
 Part of the sale may include your Personal Information.